beezwax/bzbond-server-microbond-example/README.md

-# bzBond Server Example Plugin
+# bzBond Server Microbond Example

-This is a minimal bzBond server plugin example.
+This is a minimal bzBond server microbond example.
 You can browse the code at `index.js` to see how it works.
 Install it with:

-    $ ./var/www/bzbond-server/bin/install-plugin.sh beezwax/bzbond-server-plugin-example
+    $ ./var/www/bzbond-server/bin/install-microbond.sh beezwax/bzbond-server-microbond-example

-# bzBond Plugin Architecture
+# Microbond Architecture

-A bzBond server plugin must define two things:
+A microbond must define two things:

 1. An asynchronous function that will receive a fastify instance, as well the plugins options